GP2code/CNV-Finder/README.md

 ````

 ## Running the Pipeline
 Open the `run_pipeline.ipynb` notebook and sequentially run through each cell to perform the 3 major processes in the pipeline: ML data preprocessing, application of pre-trained models/training new models on the prepared data, and the creation of app-ready files for visualizations in the CNV-Finder app.
-If HPC is unavailable, run the commands defined as "cmd" in the terminal.

 ### Available Parameters
 For a more in-depth guide to the parameters available for each process, please read through the following documentation: `docs/parameter_guide.md`.